-The first virtual hearing relating to a DCO application was held on 9 June 2020, for Highways England’s A38 Derby Junctions project.
+The first virtual hearing relating to a DCO application was held on 9 June 2020, for National Highways’s A38 Derby Junctions project.
 I didn’t attend as rubberneckers were discouraged but from what I hear it went well, so well, that the remaining dates that had been set aside for hearings have been vacated.
 The first ever video recording of a DCO hearing is now live at this link.

 Points to note for those involved in future hearings:

 - the hearings are done using Microsoft Teams;

 - the Planning Inspectorate holds practice sessions in advance to get everyone familiar with the set-up;